 - the legal grounds on which we process your data.

-Where you have provided your consent for us to do so, we may contact you regarding the latest promotions and offers regarding our services, and those products and services of our partner organisations, and to send you newsletters.
+Where you have provided your consent for us to do so, we may contact you regarding the latest feedback and offers regarding our services, and send you newsletters.

 We may process data about your use of our website and services (“website data”).
 The website data may include your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
 The source of the website data is our analytics tracking system.
 This website data may be processed for the purposes of analysing the use of the website and services.